 Minutes from the Orange County Convention Center, The Mall at Millenia is now offering complimentary Personal Stylist and Personal Shopping experiences.
 The two-hour Styling sessions are available during mall hours, and Personal Shopping experiences include in-person hotel delivery, if desired.

 Already ranked as J.D.
-Power & Associates’ No. 1 mega airport in the southeastern U.S. in terms of customer satisfaction, Orlando International Airport is adding a new South Terminal that is expected to open in 2022.
+Power & Associates’ No. 1 mega airport in the southeastern U.S. in terms of customer satisfaction, Orlando International Airport is adding a new South Terminal that is expected to open in the first quarter of 2022.
 Once complete, the airport will gain 15 new gates capable of accommodating up to 18 aircraft simultaneously.

 Learn more: Orlando Transportation